 When you can’t delete or archive a message, either because you’re an email hoarder (I’m not judging!) or because you need to preserve the core content of the message, you’ll need some system of organization to keep your messages straight.

 There are many different organizational systems you could use to clean up your inbox, but what’s really important is your level of consistency; almost any system can work, so long as you stay committed to it.
+Don’t miss our complete, 10-step guide on how to clean your Gmail inbox.

 Most people attempt to use some combination of the following: